emmamorlock/workshop/exercices/dh2024-bbma-ex2.md

 <br />
 <br />

-## Step 1 - create or open a project
+## Step 1 - Create or open a project

 For this tutorial you will either open the project created with tutorial n°1 and create a new project with the file called `biblissima-cleaned.csv'.